meet awful records’ newest signing: danger incorporated | read | i-D

 Boothlord: New visuals.

-Finally, most importantly, please talk us through the most dangerous things you've ever done…
+Most importantly, please talk us through the most dangerous things you've ever done:

 Boothlord: Stole a mask from this spooky ass shop.